jimma/pidora18-openjdk7-wildfly8/README.md

   ```
 #5.Wildfly start script
    Wildfly is started with Wildfly-8.0.0.Final/bin/start_pi.sh.
 It will start the standalone.xml profile by default and with flag -b 0.0.0.0 to bind all ip address and localhost.
+#6.Configure WIFI dongle and Ethernet network IP address
+   The easy way could be running "init 5" or "startx" to configure network under GUI.